greninger-lab/vadr-models-hsv/README.md

    In rare cases VADR will generate an error alert when trying to infer start/stop codons.
    VADR is dependent on the alignment in specific ways, and it can infer incorrectly depending on where insertions are placed.
 This is sometimes seen in error alerts related to tegument protein VP11/12.
-   In these cases, one will need to manually edit the `.tbl` file with accurate coordinates to resolve the alerts.
    These alerts will cause failure and can be found in `XXXXX.vadr.alt.list`.
 Here is an example alert:
    ```
    SAMPLE1  NC_001798  CDS  tegument protein VP11/12  MUTATION_AT_END 99277..99275:-  99468..99467:-  expected stop codon could not be identified, first in-frame stop codon exists 3' of predicted stop position [TAA]